-Labour Day in Bahrain is similar to the celebrations held in other countries on this day.
-It is a commemoration of the achievements of the workers in the country and occurs on May 1st in Bahrain.
-May 1st is also referred to as International Workers’ Day and considered a public holiday.
+Labour Day in Bahrain occurs every 1 May and is a commemoration of the contributions and achievements of workers in the country.
+The holiday is also known as International Workers’ Day and considered a public holiday.

 |2017||1 May||Mon||Labour Day|